yashikatanwer/BeautyIQ-Business-Intelligence/README.md

 ---

-# Future Enhancements
+# Key Features

-* AI-powered sales forecasting
-* Customer segmentation using Machine Learning
-* Inventory optimization dashboard
-* Real-time dashboard refresh
+* Interactive KPI Cards
-* Azure & Power BI Service deployment
+* Dynamic Slicers & Filters
+* Executive Dashboard
+* Customer Analytics
+* Product Intelligence
+* Ingredient Intelligence
+* Market Intelligence
+* Executive Business Report

 ---

 # Disclaimer

-BeautyIQ is a **fictional Business Intelligence portfolio project** created for educational and demonstration purposes.
+BeautyIQ is a fictional Business Intelligence portfolio project created for educational and demonstration purposes.

-The dataset, business scenario, dashboards, recommendations, and business insights are simulated and do not represent any real company or organization.
+The dataset, dashboards, business scenario, recommendations, and insights are simulated and do not represent any real company or organization.